 - freelance writing for other brands and publications

-- selling a digital product like an eBook or online course related to your blogging niche
+- selling a digital product like an online course or membership related to your blogging niche

 - virtual services of some kind – like eDesign, virtual assistance, graphic design, etc.